PL/ SQL:

 Triggering events: Insert, Update, Delete

-Trigger timings: Before, after, instead of
+Trigger timings: Before, after,

 Syntax: